blue background with different energy examples

 What is the time commitment?

-Expression of Interest closing date: 31 October 2024
+31 Oct 2025: Expression of Interest closing date

-End of Programme: for circle participants and facilitators will be invited to provide us with feedback about their experiences of the programme.
+End of Programme: Participants and facilitators will be invited to provide us with feedback about their experiences of the programme.

 How to apply